-Washed Pink combination that is easy to blend and will work nicely with the grey blues.
+Pretty Pink Set – Another combination that is easy to blend and will work nicely with the rustic blue.
 Just be warned that R89 should be used in small doses.
 It is perfect to achieve the additional depth but when you are first experimenting don’t use too much or it will definitely bleed due to it’s high pigment value.

 R81, R83, R85, R89

 ‘Currently’ my favourite mix of browns is the ‘Dusty Brown hair‘ set

 The slight saturation gives a bit of a ‘dirty’ appearance and works so well on old wooden stumps and animal fur.
 Plus this set blends really nicely together.

 ‘Flora Green‘ is my favourite set of greens for colouring leaves.
 The mix is all over the place but the results you can achieve with a bit of practice is so life like.
 Please view the example in the link.

 ‘Purple Set‘.
 Again this colour mix is plucked from all over the place but I found these colours perfect for colouring flowers.
 The middle colour is ‘bluish’ which give just enough of a blue highlight to make your colouring look natural ‘in my opinion’ heehee.
 Please view the example in the link.

 BV00, BV13, V17